Undergraduate Transfer Credit Evaluations

 Q: I got a "partial" evaluation, what does that mean?

-A: In most cases a "partial" evaluation is given when more information is needed to complete the evaluation, such as the last semester grades from your former school.
+A: In most cases a "partial" evaluation is given when more information is needed to complete the evaluation, such as the last semester grades from your former school, an Advanced Placement (AP) score report, a syllabus for a specific course, or an updated transcript that shows your degree has been granted.
 In such cases a specific request for information is noted on your evaluation.
 When you've submitted the requested information your evaluation will be completed.

 Q: How can I make an appointment to go over my evaluation with an evaluator?